Bladder Disease Betta Fish

 One of the most crucial aspects of preventing bladder disease in betta fish is maintaining clean and balanced water conditions.
 Regular water changes, ideally every week, help remove accumulated toxins and prevent the buildup of harmful bacteria.
 Use a water conditioner to remove chlorine and chloramine from tap water before adding it to the tank.
 Additionally, monitor the pH, ammonia, nitrite, and nitrate levels regularly to ensure they are within the suitable range for betta fish.

-See also Gas Bubble Disease Fish
+See also How To Treat Red Spot Disease In Fish

 Feeding a balanced diet